Definition of Deferred Tax Liabilities

 Similarly, other transactions lead to the creation of DTL as follows: –

-- Income recognized in books but not in taxable profits during a current financial year.
+- Income is recognized in books but not taxable profits during a current financial year.

-- Certain expenses are allowed on a cash payment basis recognized in taxable profits determination during the current FY but will be recognized in books later on.
+- Certain expenses are allowed on a cash payment basis recognized in taxable profits determination during the current FY but will be recognized later in books.

 Examples of Deferred Tax Liability